I recently found myself deep in thought as I often do, trying to make sense of what my mind was currently brewing up.

-It didn’t take me long to reach the conclusion, ego is a motherfucker.
-By association, anything in this world I can relate in some shape or form to panic, is a motherfucker.
-The incinerator from which the seven deadly sins emerge, and a force that can invoke more negative emotions than the NRA — maybe a slight exaggeration — it’s safe to say, your ego is not your friend.
+It didn’t take me long to reach the conclusion — ego is a motherfucker.
+By association, anything in this world I can relate in some form to panic is a motherfucker.
+The incinerator from which the seven deadly sins emerge and a force that can invoke more negative emotions than the NRA — maybe a slight exaggeration — it’s safe to say, your ego is not your friend.

 When we think of someone as egotistical, words such as narcissistic, self-centred, or quite simply, a prick spring to mind.
 Being called a prick can certainly be endearing but in the instance of ego, all descriptive words are slathered with negative connotations.

 Once ignited, it can go undetected as it spreads like wildfire throughout our system making it almost impossible to extinguish.
 Why, you ask?
 Pride is now at stake and due to faulty wiring in a world where we thrive on trying to outdo one another—few have the awareness to show the required humility to admit they might be wrong.
 In essence, bowing down to their pride.

 When has a government ever apologized for all their wrong doings?
 They don’t, because their precious little ego would never allow it.
 Instead, they spoon feed us crap and up the ante on the dickometer!